Royal Shipyards of Seville: Background

 — Julius Caesar.
 De Bellum civile.
 49 a.C.

-In the 9th century a series of Viking attacks occurred on the peninsular coasts, including in Seville.
+Several centuries later, during the 9th century, a series of Viking attacks occurred on the peninsular coasts, including in Seville.
 This attack motivated Caliph Abd ar-Rahman II to reinforce the wall of Isbylia (Seville, as it had been called then) and to create a permanent war fleet.
 To this end, he ordered the construction of shipyards in Seville:

 [...] that a shipyard be built in Seville, and that ships be built; the factory was prepared reculting seamen from the Spanish coasts, who gave good soil and provided instruments or machines to throw burning bitumen.

 — Ibn al-Qūṭiyya, Chronicle of the conquest of Al Andalus.

-About 200 years later, in 1184 CE, the caliph Abu Yusuf Yaqub al-Mansur ordered the governor of the city, Abu Dawud Yalul ben Yildasan, to manufacture a large fleet and build shipyards to deal with the Christian kingdoms.
+About 200 years later, in 1184, the caliph Abu Yusuf Yaqub al-Mansur ordered the governor of the city, Abu Dawud Yalul ben Yildasan, to manufacture a large fleet and build shipyards to deal with the Christian kingdoms.

 It is unknown where these former shipyards were located.
 According to archaeologists, the Castilian shipyards that are still in use today were not built on top of any previous ones.

 Original design

-Ferdinand III of Castile conquered Seville, replacing Muslim rule in 1248 CE.
+Ferdinand III of Castile conquered Seville, replacing Muslim rule in 1248.
 After making conquests over most of the peninsula, he decided to undertake military campaigns to occupy northern Africa as well.
 He decided to build several ships and galleys in Seville.
-He died in 1252 CE, but his son, Alfonso X of Castile "the Wise", agreed with the usefulness of creating a fleet and ordered the construction of the shipyards to continue.
+He died in 1252, but his son, Alfonso X of Castile "the Wise", agreed with the usefulness of creating a fleet and ordered the construction of the shipyards to continue.

 The site chosen was outside the walled enclosure and close to the Guadalquivir River, in the area between Torre del Oro, Torre de la Plata, the Postigo del Carbón gate, and the Postigo del Aceite gate.
 In the neighborhood of El Arenal, 17 naves made from brick were erected perpendicular to the Guadalquivir and in front of the Almohad walls of the city, covering about 15,000 square meters.

 This stretch of land also included the Resolana del Río, a large expanse of sand that reached the Guadalquivir.
 The project was one of the largest industrial installations of the European Late Middle Ages, comparable to the Venetian Arsenal.

 Architecturally, the shipyard is a Gothic work.
 Mudéjar (Muslims still living on the peninsula after the Reconquista) built the entire structure in a brick factory, and their work shows the influence of Almohad art in medieval constructions in Seville.
 Its wide and long naves were attached to (and covered by) massive vaults, appropriate for the construction of the largest ships of that era.
 These naves communicate laterally through thick arches that are slightly pointed and facing each other, built from ground-level.